 Unlike traditional sensors that need to "look" at specific areas, Wi-Fi sensing monitors the entire area within a zone without requiring careful positioning or aiming.

-TOMMY monitors disruptions in Wi‑Fi signals - movement between nodes changes wave patterns which the algorithm interprets as motion.
+TOMMY monitors disruptions in Wi‑Fi signals.
+Movement between the nodes changes wave patterns which the algorithm interprets as motion and presence.

 Devices within your defined zone form a mesh network, continuously transmitting small Wi-Fi packets to each other, creating invisible detection paths throughout your space.